BYU-CS-Course-Ops/mdx-canvas/Contributing.md

 "%Y-%m-%dT%H:%M:%S%z"
 ```

-To interpret these and other formats, see [this website.](https://www.programiz.com/python-programming/datetime/strptime)
+To interpret these and other formats, see [this date tutorial.](https://www.programiz.com/python-programming/datetime/strptime)

+# Using the Canvas API
 ## Canvas Course Objects

 The Canvas Python API provides Course objects.
 Course objects are specific to a class, and need authorization to be retrieved.